franko/gsl-shell/doc/user-manual/gdt.rst

   .. method:: column(j)
               column(name)

-     Return an iterator the gives, at each iterations, the couple (i, v) representing the index and the value of each cell in the column j.
+     Return an iterator that gives, at each iterations, the couple (i, v) representing the index and the value of each cell in the column j.

   .. method:: col_index(name)